 That is, show the last row in M is actually superfluous.
-(Hint: Making comparisons as in (1), when would we ever need to us then (1) defines a monomial order $>M$.
+(Hint: Making comparisons as in (1), when would we ever need to use the last row?)

+D) Show that if the $m \times n$ matrix of rational numbers M satisfies then (1) defines a monomial order $>M$.
 Be sure you see and explain why the condition on the rank of M is necessary.

-D) Show that if the $m \times n$ matrix of rational numbers M satisfies

-- $m \ge n$, - $\operatorname{rank}(M) = n$ (the largest possible for a matrix of this shape), - the first nonzero entry ("down from the top") in each column is positive.
+- $m \ge n$, - $\operatorname{rank}(M) = n$ (the largest possible for a matrix of this shape), - the uppermost nonzero entry in each column (i.e. the first nonzero entry down from the top of the column) is positive.

-E) In Mathematica, we can define monomial orders by this process, but we must use square $n \times n$ matrices.
+E) In Sage/Singular, we can define monomial orders by this process.
 For instance, to define a weight order with w = (2, 4, 8) and ties broken by grevlex with x > y > z, it might be most natural to use